 \section{Generating Latent Variables}

-We compare two different ways of learning latent appearance variables $\mathbf{z_{c}} \in \mathbb{R}^d$.
+We propose two approaches for generating latent appearance variables $\mathbf{z_{c}} \in \mathbb{R}^d$.
 One approach is to initialize a random $d$-dimensional vector for each condition and then include it as a learnable parameter that is optimized jointly with the rest of the model.
-For this case the latent variables are fully learned with no enforced structure.
+In this case, the latent variables are fully learned with no enforced structure.

-Another approach is to enforce structure on the latent appearance variables by defining fixed 2D-coordinates $c$ corresponding to each condition that are then passed through a small fully-connected network $f_z(c)$ to generate $\mathbf{z_{c}}$, where the parameters of this additional fully-connected network are learned jointly with the rest of the model.
-For our case with four weather and lighting conditions we define the fixed 2D-coordinates as,
+Another approach is to enforce structure on the latent appearance variables by defining fixed 2D-coordinates $c$ corresponding to each condition that is then passed through a small fully-connected network to generate $\mathbf{z_{c}} = f_z(c)$, where the parameters of this additional fully-connected network are learned jointly with the rest of the model.
+For our case with four weather and lighting conditions, we define the fixed 2D coordinates as shown in Fig.~\ref{fig_2D_Coords}.

-as seen in Fig.~\ref{fig_2D_Coords}.
-The reason behind these placements is to get desired behavior when interpolating between two conditions.
-This placement ensures that the evening condition is passed through when interpolating between day and night conditions, and places rain on a separate axis since it corresponds to appearance change not directly connected to daylight condition.
+The reason behind this placement is to get the desired behavior when interpolating between two conditions, ensuring that the evening condition is passed through when interpolating between day and night conditions, and places rain on a separate axis since it corresponds to appearance change not directly connected to variations in daylight.
 The fully connected network $f_z(c)$ takes in a 2D coordinate corresponding to a condition and outputs a latent appearance variable $\mathbf{z_{c}}$ of dimension $d$.
-For the performed experiments we used $d = 136$, and two hidden layers of size $16$ and $68$ respectively.
+For the performed experiments, we used $d = 136$, and two hidden layers of size $16$ and $68$, respectively.
 The choice of $d$ was made after testing different values and observing that a higher dimension leads to better ability to handle local appearance changes such as turning on lamps and removing shadows, as seen in Fig.\ \ref{fig_d_comp}.